orangecam/acme2letsencrypt/README.md

 ];
 ```

-With the aboved `$challenge` info, you shuoud add a TXT record for domain `example.com`, the record name should be "_acme-challenge.example.com", the record value should be "xQwerUEsL8UVc6tIahwIVY4e8N5MAf1xhyY20AELurk".
+With the aboved `$challenge` info, you shoud add a TXT record for domain `example.com`, the record name should be "_acme-challenge.example.com", the record value should be "xQwerUEsL8UVc6tIahwIVY4e8N5MAf1xhyY20AELurk".
 It's worth noting that you should set TTL as short as possible to let the record take effect as soon as possible.

 #### 5.3.
 Wildcard domain verification